ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 Again, type "1" and press enter.
 Output will only be written for the active site alpha carbons.
 (You'll be obtaining all-atom information another way, as described below.)

-g_cluster now runs and generates an output file called `cluster.log`.
+Gromacs now runs and generates an output file called `cluster.log`.
 Here's what the first couple of lines of that file looks like:

 ```
 Using gromos method for clustering